OrdinaryMagician/stinger_m/GunLore.md

 You can use the secondary fire while both modules are still in your posession, however all this will do is allow you to show others what you think of them making fun of your "fanny pack".
+Reload also does this.

 ## Protomag

-This prototype handgun was discontinued due to its weight making it "not very portable".
-Not like that's going to stop you.
-Hell, you might as well use two at the same time.
+A very rare prototype handgun.
+Due to the difficulty of its manufacture, it was quickly discontinued and not many of these exist.
+You would have to be pretty lucky to come across one.

-Both of its fire modes work exactly like the Automag, although due to internal differences, bullets come out at a much higher velocity, resulting in increased damage.
+Both of its fire modes work exactly like the Automag, although due to internal differences, it fires much slower, but bullets come out at a much higher velocity, resulting in increased damage.

 The special trait of this weapon comes into play when you realize that there's no need to reload.
 An experimental entanglement unit inside the gun's internal